-As an admin, you can monitor all login attempts to Salesforce, to your Experience Cloud sites, and to logins to connected apps that use insecure flows.
+As an admin, you can monitor all attempts to log in to Salesforce and to your Experience Cloud sites.
 The Login History page shows up to 20,000 records of user logins for the past 6 months.
 To see more records, download the information to a CSV or GZIP file.